 HCTC: Latest News and Background

-In 2002, the HCTC began as a ground breaking tax credit program.
+2002: HCTC began as a ground breaking tax credit program.

-In December 2010, Congress passed a short term extension of the changes made to the HCTC by the ARRA.
+December 2010: Congress passed a short term extension of the changes made to the HCTC by the ARRA.
 These provisions expired on February 13, 2011.